zoxpx/pxdocs/content/reference/CLI/basics.md

 ```

 {{<info>}}
-As seen above, `pxctl` provides the capability to perform fine-grained control of the PX resources cluster-wide.
+As seen above, `pxctl` provides the capability to perform fine-grained control of the Portworx resources cluster-wide.
 Also, it lets the user manage volumes, snapshots, cluster resources, hosts in the cluster and software upgrade in the cluster.
 {{</info>}}

 In addition, every command takes in a `--json` flag which converts the output to a machine-parsable `JSON` format.
 You can do something like the following to save the output in `JSON` format: